 - Remove irritants to the gut – e.g. lots of alcohol, sugar, caffeine, processed foods.
-Food with lots of ingredients listed on the packet isn’t adding much benefit to your diet.
+Remove ultra processed foods as these are poor in nutrient value.

 - Eat whole foods – fresh vegetables, fruit, vegetable sources of fats and proteins.

-- Feed the bugs with fibre – lots of pulses, wholegrains, vegetables
+- Feed the bugs with fibre – lots of pulses, whole grains, vegetables and fruit

 - Increase your stomach acid – the first gateway to the digestion is our gastric juices, we need it to help break down proteins and keep out the bad bugs.
 Without stomach acid food can pass through into the intestines partially digested and ferment causing bloating and excess gas.